Niagara Falls Day Trips from New York

 The typical temperature around Niagara Falls changes greatly throughout the year.
 While if you go in winter to Niagara Falls you can freeze, in summer it is usually quite nice, with sunny and warm days.
 If you visit the Falls in the spring, it will most likely rain, and in the fall you can find very nice weather, as long as you go before November.

-If you can, my recommendation is to visit in mid to late May and September through October.
+If you can, my recommendation is to visit in mid to late May and September to October.
 It is certainly the best time to go to Niagara Falls, you will have better weather and you will also avoid most of the tourists, who come in summer.

 If the weather does not help or does not convince you, we recommend you to do the tour to Washington from New York or the tour to Philadelphia from New York, where the weather will be a less important aspect when it comes to enjoy the rides.